macrocosm-os/data-universe/README.md

 We welcome feedback!

-If you have a suggestion, please reach out on the Discord channel, or file an Issue.
+If you have a suggestion, please reach out to @rusticluftig and @sid_data_universe on the Discord channel, or file an Issue.